Army officers appear on Burkina Faso TV, declare new coup

-OUAGADOUGOU, Burkina Faso (AP) — More than a dozen members of Burkina Faso's army seized control of state television late Friday, declaring that the country's coup leader-turned-president, Lt.
+OUAGADOUGOU, Burkina Faso (AP) — More than a dozen soldiers seized control of Burkina Faso's state television late Friday, declaring that the country's coup leader-turned-president, Lt.
 Col. Paul Henri Sandaogo Damiba, had been overthrown after only nine months in power.

 A statement read by a junta spokesman said Capt.
 Ibrahim Traore is the new military leader of Burkina Faso, a volatile West African country that is battling a mounting Islamic insurgency.